 Whether you’re thinking of selling your home next month or next year, increasing the resale value of your house through home improvement projects is always a smart idea.
+If you’re a landlord but are looking to sell your property, having a good grounding in the ways in which one can do so is advised to ensure the process goes as smoothly as possible.
+Perhaps reading this selling rental property guide on roofstock could help those looking to get their property on the market.
 Increasing your home’s value will also increase it’s equity release value, which can help when it comes to taking out things like drawdown lifetime mortgages.
 Today, many home buyers aren’t looking for a home with a pool or a fancy deck; they are looking for enhanced home technology.

 To help you understand how you can use smart technology to add value to your home, here is an overview on the most popular features on the market.